What are Macular Holes?

-A macular hole is a small break in the macula.
-The macula is located in the center of the eye’s light sensitive tissue, the retina.
+Macular holes are small breaks in the macula.
+The macula is located in the center of the eye’s light-sensitive tissue, the retina.
 A macular hole can cause blurred and distorted central vision because the macula is responsible for sharp, central vision required for driving and reading.

 Macular holes commonly affect people over the age of 55.
-Most macular holes develop spontaneously and is related to aging.
-Women are also at higher risk than men.
+Most breaks in the macula develop spontaneously and are related to aging.
+Women are also at a higher risk than men.

 Macular holes may occur due to:

 - Diabetic eye disease

 - Eye trauma

 - Macular pucker